Eshwari-coder-sys/Portfolio-build-using-Figma/README.md

 ## 🧠 Inspiration

 This portfolio was conceptualized and prototyped in Figma with the goal of reflecting my personality as a **UI/UX Designer & Developer**.
-The entire layout—from services to projects and contact details—is user-friendly and mobile responsive.
+The entire layout—from services to projects and contact details—is user-friendly.

 ## 📬 Contact Me